aws-samples/aws-serverless-workshops/NewDeveloper/1_DeveloperEnvironmentSetup/README.md

 #### 2. Deploy to dev AWS Account

-Deploy the ride request service.
+Deploy the Ride Request service to your personal environment in the AWS dev account.

 ```
 $ sls deploy -v